Navneetchauhannn/MVC-REST-API-PHP/README.md

-# using PHP MVC REST API
+# Using PHP MVC REST API

 Representational state transfer (REST) is a software architectural that seperates models, views and controller component and interconnectes them. it is a client-server architecture.